What makes Tantech Holdings Ltd (TANH) Stock unique?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Tantech Holdings Ltd (NASDAQ:TANH) raised 0.50% to close Friday’s market session at $0.65, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.56 and $0.6697 throughout the trading session with the volume trading being 9174611 shares, which represented a significant variation when compared to the three months average volume of 895.73K shares.
-The firm’s stock price fluctuated -27.58% within the last five trades and -8.70% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -50.14% in the last 6 months and -22.13% was subtracted to its value over the previous 3 months.
-TANH stock is trading at a margin of -24.75%, -14.14% and -39.17% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Tantech Holdings Ltd (NASDAQ:TANH) dipped -3.64% to close Friday’s market session at $0.55, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.517 and $0.5663 throughout the trading session with the volume trading being 7948861 shares, which represented a significant variation when compared to the three months average volume of 1.48 million shares.
+The firm’s stock price fluctuated -14.64% within the last five trades and -22.07% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -55.02% in the last 6 months and -32.52% was subtracted to its value over the previous 3 months.
+TANH stock is trading at a margin of -33.36%, -26.02% and -46.62% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.